 A turned chessman made of bone was discovered in the lowest (oldest) layer of debris, and dates back to ca the 14th or the 15th century.

 These antiquities are so close to the sea that there is a real danger that the sea might erode them.
 From 2008-2011 the erosion from the sea was vast and 1,5 meters eroded from another hill in this area!
+I read in a news article that 3 meters have eroded since 2008!
 So the archaeologists were racing against the forces of the Icelandic nature here.

 You can see the yellow sandbags in my photo below, which were put here to try to protect Drottningarhóll - Queen's hill from the sea.